-Both the Kansas Union and the Burge Union are operated by a board of directors comprising university students, faculty, alumni and staff.
+The Kansas Union, Burge Union, and the DeBruce Center are operated by a board of directors comprising university students, faculty, alumni and staff.
 Student Union Activities plans and manages concerts, film series, special observances and other functions.
 Student fees finance virtually all programs and renovations.

 Levels 5 and 6 have meeting and reception rooms, such as the Malott, Centennial, Kansas, Big 12 and Jayhawk rooms; the ballroom (capacity 700); and Woodruff Auditorium (capacity 500), named for Laurence C. Woodruff, registrar and dean of students in the 1940s and 1950s.
 The Centennial Room is decorated with artifacts from Old Fraser, including the entry doors and doors used as paneling; arched and etched-glass windows; spindles, shutters, trim and molding, and hardware; and busts.

 Level 4 is the main floor, opening off Jayhawk Boulevard.
 It has lounges; a coffee bar; a gallery; a convenience shop; Union Programs/SUA offices; catering, travel, banking and ticket services; the KU Card Center; the Student Involvement & Leadership Center, which houses student government, resource, counseling, outreach, social and service organizations; and Alderson Auditorium (capacity 190), named for Donald K. Alderson, dean of men and dean of student services 1948-81.